BALaka-18/Paper-Citation-Graph---A-ChatGPT-Plugin/SETUP.md

 ## Optional: a Semantic Scholar API key

-Neither mode strictly requires this — both work on Semantic Scholar's shared free pool — but a key gets you a more reliable rate limit instead of competing with everyone else on the unauthenticated tier.
+This is not strictly required — the plugin works on Semantic Scholar's shared free pool — but a key gets you a more reliable rate limit instead of competing with everyone else on the unauthenticated tier.

 1. Apply at [semanticscholar.org/product/api](https://www.semanticscholar.org/product/api) (manually reviewed, can take a few days).
 2. Once approved, add it to `.env`: